 Tax planning is more important than ever during the coronavirus pandemic as budgets are tightening, uncertainty is increasing and people are taking a closer look at their finances.

-Many borrowers are able to take advantage of the CARES Act student loan payment pause and 0% interest from March 13 to Sept.
-30, 2020.
+Many borrowers are able to take advantage of the CARES Act student loan payment pause and 0% interest, which has been extended multiple times from March 13, 2020 to May 1, 2022.
 People who qualify for this relief need to plan ahead for when payments will resume, and people who don’t qualify need to prepare now.
-And with the tax deadline extended to July 15, 2020, you have a little more time.

 When you apply for an income-driven repayment (IDR) plan, or recertify your income each year, your application will confirm your income by linking back to your most recently filed tax return to pull your adjusted gross income via the IRS data retrieval tool.